-The Human Rights Law Centre (HRLC) edits and/or publishes leading series including the Human Rights Law Review, the Yearbook of the European Convention for the Prevention of Torture and Inhuman or Degrading Treatment or Punishment, and the International Human Rights Reports.
+The Human Rights Law Centre (HRLC) edits and/or publishes leading series including the Human Rights Law Review and the International Human Rights Reports.

 We also produce publications as a result of training courses, workshops and conferences.
 You can explore all of publications our publications below, including those of our members in association with our six research units.
 Our extensive work around publications is supported by students of the University of Nottingham.

 We publish the International Human Rights Reports four times a year.
 The Reports collect primary source materials on human rights matters.

 Browser does not support script.